alivaezii/mastermindgame/README.md

 - Default mode

 **Player vs Player (PvP)**
-- Player 1 sets a secret code (hidden input)
+- Player 1 sets a secret code (hidden input in CLI, visual in GUI)
 - Player 2 tries to guess the code
 - Great for playing with friends!